Frequently Asked Questions:

 Students with a scientific rather than an artistic background are likely to be more assisted than hindered in engaging with the program by the investigative thinking skills they will have honed earlier in their academic careers.
 However, they must be open to feedback mechanisms in place in art educational programs that may be new to them.
 Chief among these is the critique session (also called a crit), in which a student’s artwork is formally evaluated in person by a group of faculty and fellow students.
 A student presents the work, and the group responds with feedback: comments, questions, and advice.
 The goal of the crit is for the student to gain insight from a range of peers, instructors, and mentors, and benefit from the degree of objectivity a variety of opinions can bring to the highly subjective internal experience of the creative process.

 Is financial aid offered?
+What is the tuition cost of the program?

 How many candidates are admitted?